Go to top

 ANOTHER INTERLUDE [2015]

-Bettina Buck [born 1974, Cologne] studied at the Academy of Media Arts, Cologne before completing an MA in Fine Art at Goldsmiths College, London.
-Recent exhibitions include Tutta l’Italia è silenziosa [All of Italy is silent], curated by Davide Ferri and presented across foreign academies, international cultural institutions and embassies in Rome, To Continue.
-Notes towards A Sculpture Cycle at The Nomas Foundation in Rome and MOTOR: Bettina Buck invites Marie Lund, at Spacex, Exeter.
-Other recent institutional exhibitions include The Secret Life of Things, at Kai10, Dusseldorf, 2013 and A House of Leaves, The David Roberts Art Foundation, London, 2013.
+Bettina Buck (b.
+1974, Cologne – d.
+2018, Berlin) studied at the Academy of Media Arts, Cologne, before completing an MA in Fine Art at Goldsmiths College, London.
+Recent exhibitions include Tutta l’Italia è silenziosa (All of Italy Is Silent), curated by Davide Ferri and presented across foreign academies, international cultural institutions, and embassies in Rome; To Continue.
+Notes Towards a Sculpture Cycle at the Nomas Foundation in Rome; and MOTOR: Bettina Buck invites Marie Lund at Spacex, Exeter.

-Another Interlude was performed and filmed 2014 in the frame of A Sculpture Cycle: Coda curated by Cecilia Canziani and Ilaria Gianni, Nomas Foundation in collaboration with Galleria Nazionale d’Arte Moderna, Rome.
-Filmed by Johannes Maier and Roberto Ferry; edited by Bettina Buck and Sajjad Khatibi.
+Other notable institutional exhibitions include The Secret Life of Things at Kai10, Düsseldorf (2013), and A House of Leaves at the David Roberts Art Foundation, London (2013).
+Another Interlude was performed and filmed in 2014 as part of A Sculpture Cycle: Coda, curated by Cecilia Canziani and Ilaria Gianni, and organized by the Nomas Foundation in collaboration with the Galleria Nazionale d’Arte Moderna, Rome.
+The video was filmed by Johannes Maier and Roberto Ferry, and edited by Bettina Buck and Sajjad Khatibi.

 bettinabuck.de